Recursion and Divide-and-Conquer

 The Euclidean algorithm is based on a key observation:

-This holds because any common divisor of and also divides (since ), and conversely.
+This identity holds because the pairs and have exactly the same set of common divisors — any integer that divides both and also divides (a linear combination of and ), and conversely.
+Since the two pairs share the same divisors, they share the same greatest common divisor.
 Since , the arguments strictly decrease, and the process terminates when the remainder is 0:

 Here is the implementation: